nachtfisch/web-service/README.md

 ## Create jaxb classes

 The necessary jaxb classes can be generated using [this](schema.xsd)
-* wsimport http://localhost:12345/test/DynamicWebService/soa-infra/services/travel/TI_WS_Quote/insQuotation?WSDL (service must be running)
+* wsimport http://localhost:12345/test/DynamicWebService?WSDL -keep -B-enableIntrospection (service must be running)

 ## Definition